michaelhaggerty/portfolio/neural_network/README.md

 ## Overview

-Here we build a neural network from scratch using only pure Python
+Here we build a neural network from scratch